JoreisPy/background_rotator/README.md

 ```

 Replace `/Path_to_config_file` with the path of the repo on the host machine and then run the compose file
-replace `host_port` and `Container_port` with the the port you want to use for the program. for example 8000:8000

 ```shell
 docker-compose up -d
 ```

 This will start a new Docker container and map port 8000 inside the container to port 8000 on the host system.
-You can then access the app in a web browser at `http://localhost:8000/rotate_image`, images will rotate but you have to refresh the page to see the new ones.
+You can then access the app in a web browser at `http://localhost:8001/rotate_image`, images will rotate but you have to refresh the page to see the new ones.
 Since config.yml is mapped into the container, you can add and remove images from this file without having to restart the container.

 The main objective of this programe is to be used in home dashboards for homelabs. ie. Hommer or flame dashboard.